Could White House Drama Derail Your Portfolio?

 1. Company/business profitability

-Increased demand for goods and services boost company profits and,
+Increased demand for goods and services boost company profits and, ultimately, stock prices.

 2. Interest rates

-Low interest rates help to boost economic growth and can help make firms
+Low interest rates help to boost economic growth and can help make firms more profitable, and helping stocks look more attractive than saving money in a bank or holding bonds.

 3. Investor confidence & expectations

 We’re driven by emotion.
 When the going is good, so are we.
-But when
+But when markets fall, we often follow suit and exit.

 4. Global markets

-Stocks can benefit when investors consider them more attractive relative to
+Stocks can benefit when investors consider them more attractive relative to bonds or other investments.

 DON’T LET POLITICS WREAK HAVOC ON YOUR PORTFOLIO